 For over 800 years, the Parish Church has been a place of worship and served and supported the community of Martock.
-Today prayers continue to be said in Church morning, noon and evening.
-Its services are accompanied by a splendid organ rebuilt in 1994.
-Its peal of eight bells was repaired and rehung in 2009.
+When possible services are accompanied by a splendid organ rebuilt in 1994.
+The peal of eight bells was repaired and rehung in 2009.

 Fifth Sundays - when they occur - are usually Benefice wide services held in rotation at Ash, Kingsbury Episcopi or here.

-All Saints events include charity lunches, concerts, fairs and markets, coffee mornings, cream tea afternoons and various other fundraising events!
+In normal times, All Saints' events include charity lunches, concerts, fairs and markets, coffee mornings, cream tea afternoons and various other fundraising events!

 About the Church